 Independent Directors' Meetings

-The Non-Executive Independent Directors meet at least once in a quarter.
-They also have a separate meeting with the Chairman, without any of the Executive Directors being present, to discuss issues and concerns, if any.
+The Independent Directors meet at least once in a quarter, without the presence of Executive Directors or Management representatives.
+They also have a separate meeting with the Non-Executive Chairman, without any of the Executive Directors being present, to discuss issues and concerns, if any.

 Board Induction and Training